 Meep originated as part of graduate research at MIT with initial contributions by Steven G. Johnson, Ardavan Oskooi, David Roundy, Mihai Ibanescu, and Peter Bermel.
 Currently, the Meep project is maintained by Simpetus and the open-source developer community on GitHub.
 Christopher Hogan and M.T.
 Homer Reid have lead the development of the Python interface.

-We kindly request that you cite the following reference publication in any work for which you use Meep:
+We kindly request that you cite the following technical reference in any work for which you use Meep:

 If you want a one-sentence description of the algorithm for inclusion in a publication, we recommend something like: